Danilqa/danilqa/README.md

 A Senior Software Engineer.
 Mostly experienced in front-end.
 My technology stack is: TypeScript, React, Node.js and Kotlin.

-I'm passionate about building high-quality software and helping others to do the same.
+I'm passionate about building high-quality, cutting edge software and helping others to do the same.

 5+ years of professional web development experience in product companies in various industries, including electric vehicles, logistics, gambling, telecommunications, and biotech.
 Worked with b2c, b2b, and b2g projects.